 Now what?
 Safety should be your first concern when it comes to housing, so if you’re finding your own living arrangements, use caution and discernment.
 Be up front with your expectations and questions about the housing process with your recruiter, and you’ll have an unforgettable experience living like a local everywhere you go.

-Travel nursing agencies like Cirrus have Employee Relations departments that offer help to travelers taking stipend by providing suggestions, or even helping to set up an Extended Stay.
+Travel nursing agencies like Emerald have Employee Integration departments that offer help to travelers taking stipend by providing suggestions, or even helping to set up an Extended Stay.
 Recruiters are also a wealth of knowledge, and can provide you with a list of websites used by their other travelers to find great housing options.